serain/az-tf-as-workshop/walkthrough/01-azure-vnet.md

 Get our StoreIt network diagram up on your screen so you know what we're doing.

->Make sure you always create all resources with the "Resource Manager" deployment model, and _not_ "Classic".
+>Make sure you always create all resources with the "Resource Manager" deployment model, and _not_ "Classic"

 ### Create the VNET and `mgmt` subnet